swiftlang/swift-evolution/proposals/0xxx-is-case-expressions.md

 #### 3. Dynamically synthesized properties

 If we wanted to have this enabled by default for all enums, but without actually generating properties for each case, we could dynamically synthesize these properties and inline their implementation.
 At the call site this would work similarly to `@dynamicMemberLookup`.
 This would be the most promising approach, but is probably a bit too "magic" for such a core language feature like this.

-The developer experience of working with these synthesized properties would also likely be a bit poor.
-One practical limitation is that it wouldn’t possible to add documentation for these properties.
-When using the strongly-typed KeyPath API, `@dynamicMemberLookup`'s synthesized properties inherit the documentation of the property they reference via the keypath.
-This doesn't work well for enum cases, since any documentation associated with the case wouldn't do a good job describing a declaration with a different type.
-This sort of limitation is somewhat acceptable in an advanced language feature like `@dyanmicMemberLookup` but it less paletable for a core lanagueg feature that is enabled by default for all enum cases.

 ### Alternative spellings